 Following his discharge her returned to the family farm in Scarborough.
 He obtained a license in 1926 to wed Mary Isabel Fraser of Qu'appelle Saskatchewan.
 He died at the Veteran's Wing of Sunnybrook Hospital in 1979.

 Leslie Miller sent acorns home to Canada that he had gathered up after the Battle of Vimy Ridge in April 1917.
 Planted on his family's farm, those acorns are now large majestic oaks that are growing on what is today the home of the Scarborough Chinese Baptist Church.
 Having unsuccessfully attempted to gather acorns from these trees (the squirrels won!) with a hope of returning oak trees to Vimy Ridge in France, it was decided to attempt to grow saplings through grafting.
 In January 2015, the process began with professional arborists taking cuttings (scions) from the crowns of the oaks which were grafted onto base root stock – quercus robur.
 Citing concerns of importing diseases to Europe, those saplings, more than 1,000, were not allowed into France.
 The saplings were subsequently made available to communities across Canada in order to memorialize the 100th Anniversary of the battle.
-Later efforts to gather acorns from the original Vimy Oaks were successful and those were shipped to France where they are being grown in a nursery prior to being planted at Vimy Ridge.
+Later efforts to gather acorns from the original Vimy Oaks were successful and those were shipped to France where they were grown in a nursery prior to being planted at Vimy Ridge.